Skip to main content

 • Users being unable to sign into production Service Provider (these are top priority to resolve, assuming it is related to Login.gov)

-• Feedback you want to share about your experience using the developer docs / dashboard (we are always looking to improve)
+• Feedback you want to share about your experience using the developer docs / portal (we are always looking to improve)

-• Any bugs you encounter in the dashboard or developer docs (broken links, user management issues, etc)
+• Any bugs you encounter in the portal or developer docs (broken links, user management issues, etc)

 There are some cases where our team is unable to help, typically either for security or capacity reasons.
 We cannot assist with the following issues: